turingschool/backend-curriculum-site/module2/homework/index.md

   * Answer the Module 2/Week One Recap [questions](https://github.com/turingschool/checks-for-understanding/blob/master/module-2/backend/week_one.md).
   * Sign up for a [lightning talk](https://docs.google.com/spreadsheets/d/19UlqHwvL1eVLreQsUAgyS1v-E2fIushx82OJafwnL5s/edit#gid=0)
     * [Lighting Talk Topics](../lighting_talk_topic_ideas.md)
-  * Write your first feature tests from today's lesson on your Horse repo, push that branch to github, make a pull request and tag Beth (@bethsebian), Lauren (@laurenfazah), and Schutte (@tmikeschu) to review the tests.
+  * Write your first feature tests from today's lesson on your Horse repo, push that branch to github, make a pull request and tag Mike (@mike), Lauren (@laurenfazah), and Rachel (@rachel) to review the tests.
-  * As you write your first tests for Bike Share, make a pull request, tag Beth, Lauren, and Schutte to review the tests.
+  * As you write your first tests for Bike Share, make a pull request, tag Mike, Lauren, and Rachel to review the tests.
   * [Watch Sharif Ramadan's intro to 1NF, 2NF and 3NF databases.
 They're only about 4 minutes each.](https://www.youtube.com/watch?v=K7vzLrGCV50&list=PLQ9AAKW8HuJ5m0rmHKL88ZyjOIKejvrj0)
   * Suggested:
     * Read the [Learn SQL the Hard Way](http://sql.learncodethehardway.org/book/) book.